ageapps/docker-chat/README.md

 $ kubectl apply -f k8s/ingress/app-ingress.yaml
 ```
 #### GlusterFS deployment
-Considering a [GlusterFS] cluster is already deployed ([Here](https://github.com/GoogleCloudPlatform/compute-ansible-gluster) is a great example of how to do it) let`s moun it as a volume in our containers.
+Considering a [GlusterFS] cluster is already deployed ([Here](https://github.com/GoogleCloudPlatform/compute-ansible-gluster) is a great example of how to do it) let`s mount it as a volume in our containers.
 In order to use the [GlusterFS] feature there are some considerations to take care.
 On the first hand, the cluster ip adresses should be added into the `glusterfs/glusterfs.yaml` file.
 ```yaml
 kind: Endpoints